 The following theorem quantifies the error between the solutions of the approximate and original minimax optimization problems.
 This approximation analysis plays a key role in justifying our surrogate formulation and may be of independent theoretical interest.
-The full proof is provided in Appendix~\ref{sec: quad convergence}.
+The full proof is provided in Supplement Section \ref{sec: quad convergence}.

 \begin{Theorem} Suppose that {\rm Conditions \ref{cond:A1} and \ref{cond:A2}} hold.
 Then there exists a positive constant $c_1>0$ such that with probability at least $1-N^{-c_1d}-\exp(-c_1t^2)-\delta_n$,